 The UH Hilo BSN program is founded on a belief that people are unique and holistic, and possess the right to the preservation of their personal, ethnic, and cultural identities.
 Furthermore, people have the right to access health care that is culturally congruent and respects their roles as partners in health promotion and disease prevention.

 Human caring is seen as the essence of nursing, built on the premise that each person has intrinsic worth and value.

 Nursing care focuses on preventative health education and research-based nursing interventions for individuals and communities.

 The UH Hilo BSN program is committed to fostering a dynamic curriculum that evolves in response to the changing demands of current and future health care needs in nursing, at the local, state, national, or international levels.

 The BSN Program uses an Organizational Framework to guide its curriculum development.

 The Baccalaureate Nursing Program supports the mission of the University of Hawaiʻi at Hilo in providing a learning environment that is responsive to the needs of a diverse student population and that stresses rigorous high quality education in a caring, personalized atmosphere.
 This educational experience encourages student-faculty interactions and offers hands-on learning and leadership opportunities.
-The Nursing Program places emphasis on learning about the challenges of delivering culturally congruent nursing care in a rural environment.
+The Nursing Program emphasizes life long learning and teaches students to deliver culturally congruent nursing care in a rural environment.

 C - Culturally caring